Bloating & Constipation: What is the connection?

 Here are the 5 most common causes of bloating.

-Constipation and Bloating
+Constipation and bloating

 Why is bloating so common in constipation?
 There are multiple reasons, but simply, and first off, when you are constipated, stool takes longer to pass through your colon and leave your body through the rectum.
 This means that bacteria have more time available to ferment food and produce gas.
 This of course means more gas in your colon.
-It’s as simple as that.10
+It’s as simple as that.
+10

 Constipation is never fun and has the potential to affect many aspects of our lives.
 According to research, 12% of constipated individuals miss work or school, and 60% have impaired ability to work.17